etorres/online-store-kata-vavr/README.md

 `Match` is a pattern matching with support for object decomposition and that can be used as a statement or expression: [vavr](http://www.vavr.io/vavr-docs/#_pattern_matching)

-In you have one minutes left, please check the links above.
+In you have one minute left, please check the links above.